Xanax: 7 things you should know

 - May impair reaction skills and affect a person's ability to drive or operate machinery.
 Avoid alcohol.

-- Withdrawal symptoms (including convulsions, tremor, cramps, vomiting, sweating, or insomnia) may occur with abrupt discontinuation; taper off slowly under a doctor's supervision.
+- Withdrawal symptoms (including convulsions, tremors, cramps, vomiting, sweating, or insomnia) may occur with abrupt discontinuation; taper off slowly over several months under a doctor's supervision.

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

 - Avoid operating machinery, driving, or performing tasks that require mental alertness while taking Xanax.

 - The lowest effective dose of Xanax should be used for the shortest time possible.

 - Extended-release tablets should be taken in the morning, swallowed whole, and not crushed or chewed.